-New in January 2016: An introductory computer graphics textbook, available for use on-line.
+An introductory computer graphics textbook, available for use on-line.
 There are also links on the front page for downloading the web-site version or a PDF version.
-A preliminary version of this book was used in my Computer Graphics course in Fall 2015.
+This book was used in my Computer Graphics course in Fall 2015 and in Fall 2017.

 Here are direct links to some of the more interesting examples: